Bioinformatics-Munich-Student-Lab/ML_in_R/README.md

 Directory Structure is [at the bottom](# Dir Structure):

+Date:       24.10.2025
-Time:       Afternoon - TBD
+Time:       Afternoon - TBD (probably 13:00 - 16:00 ?) \\
-Duration:   3 hours
+Duration:   3 hours \\
-Venue:      CIP-Pool
+Venue:      CIP-Pool \\
-Capacity:   up to 20-30 participants
+Capacity:   up to 20-30 participants \\

-Title: Introduction to Hands-on Machine Learning with R
+Title: Introduction to Machine Learning with R - Train your first model with biological data sets

 # === Flow === #
 ## Opening (10 min)